Melania Trump Secretly Bought A $1.5M Apartment During Husband’s Presidential Campaign

 Melania Trump secretly bought an apartment in Trump Tower during the 2016 presidential elections, according to a document accessed by People.

-President Trump’s 2018 financial disclosure form indicated that the First Lady bought a one-bedroom apartment in Manhattan’s Trump Tower during her husband’s chaotic presidential campaign, which, in all seriousness, not many even inside the Trump campaign were expecting him to win.
-The Real Deal notes that Melania bought apartment 33H, which has been assigned a value anywhere between $1,000,001 and $5,000,000.
+President Trump’s 2018 financial disclosure form indicated that the first lady bought a one-bedroom apartment in Manhattan’s Trump Tower during her husband’s presidential campaign.
+The Real Deal notes that Melania bought apartment 33H, which has been assigned a value anywhere between $1 million and $5 million.

 It is not clear why Melania would need to buy an apartment in the same building where her family lives in a lavish penthouse on the top three floors.
 Her apartment is 35 floors below her residence, where she chose to stay even after Donald Trump moved to the White House after his inauguration.
-The First Lady said that she had to stay there for another six months after the election because she wanted the school year of her son, Barron, to complete its cycle.
+The first lady said that she had to stay there for another six months after the election because she wanted the school year of her son, Barron, to complete its cycle.

 Some sources said that the apartment may have been bought by Melania Trump to be used as an amenity space, but Real Deal found out that such units in the apartment are typically occupied by resident staff members who work for the Trump Organization.

-By the look of things, it appears a strange piece of business, and could draw the attention of prosecutors who are already looking at irregularities in Donald Trump’s financial disclosures.
+By the look of things, it appears a strange piece of business and could draw the attention of prosecutors who are already looking at irregularities in Donald Trump’s financial disclosures.
 Another speculation is that Melania might have wanted to have a space of her own, but that appears unlikely considering it is in the same building where she had her living quarters.
 She could have also bought the apartment for someone else.

-When People approached the office of the First Lady for clarity, her communications director, Stephanie Grisham, asked for patience.
+When People approached the office of the first lady for clarity, her communications director, Stephanie Grisham, asked for patience.

 “I will be happy to ask her once she’s out of the hospital,” she said.